Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 And as you walk around this ethnic district, you’ll come across some notable traces of history.
 Make sure to drop by the Tan Teng Niah House, Serangoon Road, and Little India Arcade.

-While in Bugis, you should spend some time exploring its street markets.
-And of course, you can’t miss their top shopping destinations namely Bugis Street Market, Bugis Junction shopping mall and Bugis+ shopping mall.
+While in Bugis, you should spend some time visiting its street markets.
+And of course, you can’t miss their top shopping places namely Bugis Street Market, Bugis Junction Singapore and Bugis+ shopping mall.

 11. National Gallery Singapore